m-carrasco/m-carrasco.github.io/index.md

 ## Projects

 - **net-ssa.** An intermediate representation for .NET bytecode. [[Github]](https://github.com/m-carrasco/net-ssa/)
-- **LLVM-based Java obfuscator.** A translator from Java bytecode to LLVM-IR and viceversa.
-Aimed to re-use existing LLVM-based obfuscations.
+- **LLVM-based Java obfuscator.** A translator from Java bytecode to LLVM-IR and vice versa.
+It aimed to re-use existing LLVM-based obfuscations
 - **MSc thesis.** A LLVM-based virtual machine obfuscation and countermeasures against devirtualization techniques.
 - **TinyBCT.** A .NET bytecode translator to Boogie. [[Github]](https://github.com/m-carrasco/TinyBCT)